bnwvanbenthem/azl-distribute-image/README.md

 # azl-image-push
-Push Images to the Azure Local Image gallery
+Distribute a gallery image to all Azure Local clusters registered in a subscription.

 ![alt text](files/img.png)